EliBot08/GGs_8.0/PACKAGING_COMPLETE.md

 - New GUIDs generated on each build (not persistent)
 - For production, consider using deterministic GUIDs based on file paths
 - Current implementation works for continuous deployment scenarios

+### Startup Task Removal:
+- `windows.startupTask` is not supported in MakeAppx tool (enumeration constraint)
+- This extension is only available in Store-packaged apps, not sideloaded Desktop Bridge apps
+- Autostart functionality can be implemented via Windows Registry (Run key) in MSI installer instead
+- MSI already includes autostart via `HKCU\Software\Microsoft\Windows\CurrentVersion\Run` registry key

 ---